mahuntington/panpsychism/unit_02/w06d04/homework/README.md

 ---
 # Homework

-Copy your files and folder from Tuesday night's homework (that you worked on last night as well) into tonight's homework folder.
-You will be using the application that you made to work on tonight's homework.

-Remember to run `bundle install` inside the folder that has been copied over so that node can reinstall all of the packages that you installed previously.
+## Handling Sessions in Node

+You're going to create a two-page app.
+Create a new express server and npm install and require everything you need (install express, express-sessions, body-parser, ejs, and mongoose, etc.).
 Also remember to touch a .gitignore file and ignore node_modules.
 Do the following with this server:

-## Handling Sessions in Node

-1. *Middleware* Install and require `express-session`: for setting sessions and cookies.

-2. Create 2 new pages: a login page and a welcome page.
-The login page should have a form element that asks the user for a name.
-When the user submits the form, save it in sessions and make the welcome page display: "Welcome, `name`".
+Create 2 pages: a welcome page and a form page.

+The form should ask the user for a name.
+When the user submits the form, save it in sessions and make the welcome page display: "Welcome, name".
 Refresh the welcome page, does the name persist?

-3. Now let's use the database to store the information to populate our session.
+Lets now use a database with stored information to populate our session.

-  - Connect to mongo using mongoose
+Connect to mongo using mongoose.

-  - Create a mongoose schema for a user.
+Create a mongoose schema for a user.
 Be sure to register it into a model.
-The schema should have a name (string) and color (also string)
+The schema should have a name (string) and color (also string).

-  - Change the form route for setting the user's name.
+Change the form route for setting the user's name.
 Instead of setting it in sessions, create a new user in your user collection.
 Add an input for the person's favorite color and store that along with the user's name.

+Create a new page for a login form.
+This form should take only a user's name.
-  - Now, when a user submits the login form, find their document in the database and set, in sessions, their name and color.
+When a user submits the form, find their document in the database and set, in sessions, their name and color.

-  - When a user goes to the welcome page, if they do not have a name set in sessions, redirect them to the login.
+When a user goes to the welcome page, if they do not have a name set in sessions, redirect them to the login.
 If they have a name, render the welcome page with the normal welcome message and change the background to their color.

+////////////////////////////////////////////

 <hr>